|REGISTER FOR VANCOUVER WORKSHOP : August 22

 The Positive Space Campaign is an initiative intended to help make UBC more receptive to and welcoming of its lesbian, gay, bisexual, queer, questioning, transgender, transsexual, gender variant, two-spirit and intersex (LGBQTTI) communities, individuals and issues of sexual and gender diversity on campus.
 It aims to foster a welcoming atmosphere and inclusive, respectful dialogue on campus for people of all sexual orientations and gender identities by identifying spaces where sexual and gender diversity is supported and valued.

-UBC’s Positive Space Campaign began on the Vancouver campus in 2002 and we are excited that it is starting up at UBC Okanagan this year, in 2013.
+UBC’s Positive Space Campaign began on the Vancouver campus in 2002 and will be offered on the Okanagan campus in August 2014.

 How Does It Work?